 As altar arrangements

 You don’t have to tailor your altar arrangements to match your bouquet and boutonniere.
-If you want to give your ceremony’s stage a rustic twist, flank your altar with a few cacti and/or succulents.
+If you want to give your ceremony’s stage a rustic twist, decorate your altar with a few cacti and/or succulents.
 If you’re going with larger ones, you can probably get away with one or two, but if you’re sticking to the smaller guys you may want to invest in a handful (good news, they’re usually way less expensive than flowers).

 In your bouquet

 You’ve probably seen plenty of peony and rose bouquets in your day, and you may not want to see another when your wedding rolls around.
 If you’re in the market for something different, look no further than these little plants.
-Adding a few tiny cacti and/or succulents to your bridal bouquet will put your big day’s most important arrangement above and beyond.
+Adding cacti and/or succulents to your bridal bouquet will put your big day’s most important arrangement above and beyond.

 In your boutonnieres